 To assist them in understanding images, we have image alt tags.
 Adding a description here allows search engine spiders to read images when they crawl your website and is one of the tips for better image SEO.

-Alt tags also improve accessibility as they allow people who use screen readers to understand images you have on the page.
+Alt tags also improve web accessibility as they allow people who use screen readers to understand the images you have on the page.

 It’s a good idea to use title attributes on your images as well.
 This is an HTML feature that allows you to provide additional information about the image.